apache_beam.io.textio module

 Parser engine to use.
 The C and pyarrow engines are faster, while the python engine is currently more feature-complete.
 Multithreading is currently only supported by the pyarrow engine.

-New in version 1.4.0: The “pyarrow” engine was added as an experimental engine, and some features are unsupported, or may not work correctly, with this engine.
+Added in version 1.4.0: The ‘pyarrow’ engine was added as an experimental engine, and some features are unsupported, or may not work correctly, with this engine.

-Dict of functions for converting values in certain columns.
-Keys can either be integers or column labels.
+Functions for converting values in specified columns.
+Keys can either be column labels or column indices.

 Skip spaces after delimiter.